dboddie/Indented/README.txt

 the example from the repository root directory, enter the following at the command line:

-./build.py Examples/Sprites/sprites.txt Examples/Sprites/manifest -o sprites.uef
+./build.py Examples/Sprites/sprites.txt Examples/Sprites/manifest -t 6502 -o sprites.uef

 The build tool runs the compiler on the sprites.txt source file and reads the manifest file to discover the other files.
 The sprites.uef file should be